 5. Challenge messages of self-criticism and self-defeat with messages of self-worth and understanding.
 It becomes harder to hold our negative thoughts in spacious awareness when we contradict them with competing messages.
 If you’re feeling inadequate in some way, look for evidence that doesn’t support your beliefs.
 Repeat the new messages out loud or write them down so you can see them regularly.

-6. Remind yourself that you are not alone.
+6. Know that you are not alone.
 You have a community of others who love and support you.
 We tend to isolate ourselves when we’re feeling distressed, yet these are the times when we most need the comforting presence of those who care about us.
 Think about who would want to be there for you if they knew what you were going through, and reach out to them.

 7. Remember that your thoughts will pass.
 You are still you, whole and human.
 When we’re trapped in a negative thought cycle, it can seem like we’re never going to come out of it.
 Yet our thoughts are as temporary as the changing seasons, and while it can be difficult to separate ourselves from them, they do not define us.